yasir-ai/honeynet-soc/README.md

 [![Cybersecurity](https://img.shields.io/badge/Cybersecurity-Project-blue?style=for-the-badge)](https://en.wikipedia.org/wiki/Computer_security)
 [![NIST](https://img.shields.io/badge/NIST%20Framework-Applied-lightgrey?style=for-the-badge)](https://www.nist.gov/cyberframework)

-## 🚀 Introduction
+## 🚀 TL;DR: why this matters

+I spent 2 x 24hr sprints in Azure simulating how a real SOC team would:
+1) Attract threat actors (honeynet)
+2) Observe + analyze attack patterns
+3) Then harden the environment and track the **measurable delta**

+👉 This was full Azure infrastructure + Sentinel + KQL + **NIST mapping**
+👉 Simulated both organic + controlled attacks to validate SIEM coverage
+👉 All detections + hardening moves backed by actual incident data

+> Think of this like a solo built, battle tested cloud SOC playbook
+> Proved its effectiveness with metrics, instead of relying on theory

+## Abstract

 This project documents the creation and hardening of a scalable **honeynet** within the Microsoft Azure cloud ecosystem.
-The primary objective was to establish a controlled, observable environment to attract and analyze malicious activity, then implement robust security controls and measure their effectiveness.
+The primary objective was to establish a controlled, observable environment to attract & bait... then analyze malicious activity, then implement robust security controls and _measure_ their effectiveness.

 By ingesting logs from diverse Azure resources into a central **Azure Log Analytics Workspace (LAW)**, and leveraging **Microsoft Sentinel** as our Security Information and Event Management (SIEM) solution, we could:
 1. Detect and visualize attack patterns.